alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Analysis for Stoichiometry, Diffusivity and Colocalisation

-Inputs tracking data (`TRACKS.mat`) and saves outputs (`OUTPUT.mat`).
+Inputs  and
 Summarises stoichiometry and diffusivitys and tests for pairwise colocalisation between tracks.

 `colocalisedTrackAnalyser` is a function that runs on a single file containing two colour channels.
-Inputs: spot arrays, segmentation mask for one segment, image filename, segment number and a hyperparameter structure `params`.
+Inputs: tracking file (`TRACKS.mat`) containing the `SpotCh1` and `SpotCh2` arrays, segmentation mask for one segment, image filename, segment number and a hyperparameter structure `params`.
-Outputs: track arrays containing stoichiometry, diffusivity etc. and the corresponding foci.
+Outputs: an output file (`OUTPUT.mat`) containing the `trackArrayCh1` and `trackArrayCh2` arrays that describe stoichiometry, diffusivity and other properties by track.

 `sampleTrackAnalyser` performs the analyser function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.

-The output (`output.mat`) includes the arrays `TrackArrayCh1` and `TrackArrayCh2` for up to two detector channels.
+The output (`output.mat`) includes the arrays `TrackArrayCh1` and `TrackArrayCh2` collated from all image sequences in the two respective detector channels.
-Each row contains the information for an individual sifted track from one image sequence.
+Each row contains the information for an individual sifted track.
 The columns contain the following information:
 1. Segment index
 2. Initial brightness of track (ADU detector counts; when normalised by the characteristic molecular brightness, this is the value that gives the track's stoichiometry as published)
 3. Diffusivity (µm²/s; this is the track's diffusivity as published)